-The law firm of Giordano, Halleran & Ciesla, P.C. was retained by the Trust during fiscal 2015 to furnish legal services.
+The Trust retained the law firm of Giordano, Halleran & Ciesla, P.C during fiscal 2017 to furnish legal services.
 John A. Aiello, a Trustee and Executive Officer of the Trust, is an officer and shareholder in the law firm.
-During fiscal 2015, Giordano, Halleran & Ciesla, P.C. received \$127,311 in fees from the Trust for its services.
-In addition, Mr. Aiello paid to the law firm the amount of \$57,500, representing retainer and meeting fees, which Mr. Aiello received in connection with his services as Secretary and Executive Secretary of the Trust during fiscal 2015.
+During fiscal 2017, Giordano, Halleran & Ciesla, P.C. received \$78,352 in fees from the Trust for its services.
+In addition, Mr. Aiello paid to the law firm the amount of \$48,400, representing retainer and meeting fees, which Mr. Aiello received in connection with his services as the Secretary and Executive Secretary of the Trust during fiscal 2017.